CHICAGO — Critics have repeatedly charged Chicago with having the country's strictest gun laws with little effect.

 Guglielmi previously said Chicago Police are focused on holding violent offenders responsible by "building the strongest prosecution possible against" those accused of gun crimes, he said.
 They're looking at where guns are coming from and how they're transferred, and seeing if they can make additional arrests based on that information.

 From Jan.
 1 to Sept.
-30, there have been 2,477 people arrested on gun charges, Guglielmi said.
+30, 2015, there were 2,477 people arrested on gun charges, Guglielmi said.
 Of those, more than 600 had been arrested before on weapons charges.

 Here's a breakdown: